 The Galleria Borghese is situated in the Borghese Villa Complex that was established in 1903.
 Galleria Borghese situates in the northern part of the city and contains a large number of fine colossal paintings, ancient artworks, and ancient sculptures.

 This Rome’s tourist attraction has an awe-inspiring facade decorated with stone statues.
-The Galleria Borghese contains the collection of many famous artists like Raphael, Titan, and Rubens.
+The Galleria Borghese contains the collection of many famous artists like Raphael, Titian, and Rubens.

 An initiative by Cardinal Scipione Borghese, a visit to the Galleria Borghese, an art museum is one of the wonderful activities in Rome.
 Housed in a former villa, it contains superb paintings, sculptures, and mosaics from famous artists including Bernini, Caravaggio, and Raphael.